polaris-j/TidyingData/Codebook.md

 ## 5. Independent Tidy Data Set
 The average of each variable for each activity and each subject is done via the function ddplyr() calling the function numcolwise(mean).
-The tidy data is named ' sensorTidyData.txt'.
+The tidy data is named 'sensorTidyData.txt'.